 The IMF conducted the first phase of these sales in off-market deals with other central banks, thereby leaving the stock of gold in the official sector unchanged.
 This included 200 tonnes sold to the Reserve Bank of India, 10 tonnes each to the central banks of Sri Lanka and Bangladesh, and 2 tonnes to the Mauritian central bank.

-The IMF began phased on-market sales in February 2010 and has sold around 15-20 tonnes of gold per month since that date.
+The IMF began phased on-market sales in February 2010 and sold 191.3 tonnes.

 In CBGA1 and CBGA2, signatories undertook not to increase their activities in the derivatives and lending markets above the levels of September 1999, when the first CBGA was signed.
 The 2009 agreement included no similar commitment, although central bank activity in these fields has been very limited in recent years.